-- Trading foreign exchange may be made with the following institutions as counterparts: - a) Public institutions of Mexico, United States of America and Europe, whose market capitalization, or equity, locate them between the 10 larger banks and financial institutions in their country of origin. - b) Financial institutions being public or private have a credit rating of "AA" or higher by Standard and Poor's or Moody's. - c) Base Internacional Casa de Bolsa S.A. and Banco Monex S.A. (, Institution of Multiple Bank), - Whit regard to foreign exchange operations for the purchase and sale of foreign currency with Base and Monex, it is an essential requirement that such entities settled the operation before Axtel and/or its subsidiaries do, this is, the Exchange House "pays first". - With regard to foreign exchange operations with banks, the liquidation of Axtel and subsidiaries may be in a pre-paid basis except as otherwise agree in the operation, after the establishment of a line of credit from the Bank. - The purchase of foreign currency in transfers other than to dollar may be pre-paid after the sending an email from the financial institution with the invoice detailing the data transfer, which may be paid in pesos and in dollars. - Foreign exchange operations shall be within market price, so at the time of closing of the transaction the Company shall get an exchange-rate quote through the printing of the Bloomberg system screen, or from some other different institution with whom the transaction has been closed in order to establish a "benchmark".
+- Trading foreign exchange may be made with the following institutions as counterparts: - a) Public institutions of Mexico, United States of America and Europe, whose market capitalization, or equity, locate them between the 10 larger banks and financial institutions in their country of origin.

+- b) Financial institutions being public or private have a credit rating of "AA" or higher by Standard and Poor's or Moody's. - c) With Base Internacional Casa de Bolsa S.A. ("Base"), Banco Monex, S.A., Institución de Banca Múltiple ("Monex"), Vector Casa de Bolsa, S.A. de C.V. ("Vector") and Actinver Casa de Bolsa, S.A. de C.V. ("Actinver"). - Whit regard to foreign exchange operations for the purchase and sale of foreign currency with the institutions mentioned in point c), it is an essential requirement that such entities settled the operation before Axtel and/or its subsidiaries do, this is, the Exchange House "pays first". - With regard to foreign exchange operations with banks, the liquidation of Axtel and subsidiaries may be in a pre-paid basis except as otherwise agree in the operation, after the establishment of a line of credit from the Bank. - The purchase of foreign currency in transfers other than to dollar may be pre-paid after the sending an email from the financial institution with the invoice detailing the data transfer, which may be paid in pesos and in dollars. - Foreign exchange operations shall be within market price, so at the time of closing of the transaction the Company shall get an exchange-rate quote through the printing of the Bloomberg system screen, or from some other different institution with whom the transaction has been closed in order to establish a "benchmark".

-• Treasury Manger's responsibility and in his absence, it will be the Cash Management Analyst's duty.
+Treasury Manger's responsibility and in his absence, it will be the Cash Management Analyst's duty.